sgorgun/hash-table-task-python/README.md

         self.value = value
 ```

-* Each chain or bucket of `HashTable` will be be handled by `Bucket` class that has the following API:
+* Each chain or bucket of `HashTable` will be be handled by the `Bucket` class, which has the following API:
 ```python
 # tasks/hash_table.py